thaliaarchi/omniwsa/docs/drafts/general_integer_parsing.md

 Only these three options affect the parsing behavior; the rest above determine which constructs are errors.

+- `leading_zero_octal: bool` determines whether a leading '0' denotes octal.
+- `quote_digit_sep: bool` determines whether to parse single quote '\'' digit separators.
-- `enable_fused_mnemonics: bool`, when enabled, prefers the shortest valid decimal integer interpretation if there is trailing text.
+- `juxtapose_word: bool`, when enabled, prefers the shortest valid decimal integer interpretation if there is trailing text.
 This is for supporting integers fused to a mnemonic as in wsf.
-- `enable_parens: bool` determines whether to parse parens.
+- `parens: bool` determines whether to parse parens.
-- `leading_zero_octal: bool` determines whether a leading '0' denotes octal.

 ## Extensions

-An 'r' (or 'R') suffix would be compatible with all integer syntaxes.
+An 'r'/'R' suffix would be compatible with all integer syntaxes.
 It could denote a "raw" integer, where the leading zeros are significant in the binary serialization.
 Add field `raw_suffix: bool` to `IntegerSyntax`.

 Other bases up to 62 would require a prefix and could not be inferred.